What is Quality Score in Google Ads?

-Let’s consider an example.
-Say a user is looking for some wall art for their home, and the search term they go for is “elephant canvas prints”.
+Let’s use the following example.
+Let’s say a user is looking for some wall art for their home, and the search term they go for is “elephant canvas prints”.
 So, they type this into Google, and we’re considering the Quality Score of the ads they receive.

 And it’s not just about the ad itself.
 The landing page that the user would be taken to if they clicked on the ad would also have to be about that exact same keyword.
-All the content, all the experience would have to be geared toward what that person has initially searched for.
+All the content would have to be geared toward what that person initially searched for.

 What would be considered a good Quality Score?

 Of course, hitting 10 every time isn’t always going to be possible.
 And that’s not necessarily the goal.
-Rather, you would generally look to have a quality score above 6.
-7 or 8 is what you’re really aiming for.
+Rather, you would generally look to have a quality score above 6, 7 or 8.
 10 is perfect, but if you’ve got a score of 7 or 8, you should be doing better than most of the competition.

 How do you improve your Quality Score?